For the most current information, please visit the locations page as hours at our 18 locations are determined on a store-by-store basis.

-If you plan to visit our stores listed above, please note the safety measures we will have in place:
+If you plan to visit our facilities, please note the safety measures in place:

 - We’ve installed plexiglass sneeze guards at our cash registers.

-- We use floor tape to designate places for customers to stand (6 feet apart) in line at our registers.
+- We use floor tape to designate social distancing requirements (6 feet apart) at our registers.

 - We have closed dressing rooms and turned off drinking fountains.